 Dear Parents I Might Meet In My Job Search,

 I’m going to be honest with you.
 Talking about my hourly rate and benefits is hard for me.
-I’m not in the nanny business for the money.
-Caring for kids is my passion and if I could afford to do it for free, I would.
-Unfortunately I haven’t won the lottery yet so money and benefits do matter.
+Caring for kids is my passion; I’m not in it to get rich.
+However, my wages and benefits do matter.
+The work I do is valuable and it’s important to me personally and professionally that I feel I’m being paid fairly for that work.
 So here’s what I’d like to say before we get started.

 - Please understand that nanny care is the most expensive type of childcare there is.
 Every child deserves the very best care but unfortunately our society doesn’t provide a level playing field here.
 The hard truth is while lots of families want a nanny, only a minority can truly afford one.
 I sympathize with the difficulty parents face in their search however I have to keep my family’s needs in mind too which is why a competitive wage and benefit package is a must have for me.